 Before I discuss how I sold my first high-ticket coaching package, I’d like to give you my opinion.
 I want you to know exactly what high-ticket coaching means to me.

-Low-ticket coaching vs. high-ticket coaching
+Low-ticket coaching offers vs. high-ticket offers

 First, in the coaching industry, you can find both low-ticket and high-ticket pricing.

-I kind of fall somewhere in between.
+I fall somewhere in between.

 I choose to make the majority of my programs feel high ticket, and I often have a high-ticket price.